mantidproject/mantid/docs/source/algorithms/SANSSolidAngle-v1.rst

 Description
 -----------

-Performs a solid angle calculation on all detector pixels.
+Computes the solid angle for all detector pixels.

 Depending on the option selected, the solid angle is calculated as follows: